 - A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
 It can cause serious health problems that may not go away, and sometimes death.
 Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - Use galantamine solution with caution in the ELDERLY; they may be more sensitive to its effects.

 - Galantamine solution should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using galantamine solution while you are pregnant.
-It is not known if galantamine solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use galantamine solution, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of galantamine solution:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: